 Clinical Procedure Requirement

 This will be offered as a postgraduate independent fellowship open to residency or fellowship graduates of all internal medicine subspecialties.
-One to two fellowship slots are available for the 2020-2021 academic year.
+Two fellowship slots are available for the 2024-2025 academic year.
 Applications will be reviewed by a committee from the Department of Internal Medicine.Prerequisite training and selection criteria

 - Must have a doctorate level degree: MD or DO